 Pursuant to Section 149 (7) of the Companies Act 2013 each of the Independent Directorof the Company has given a declaration at the Board Meeting to the effect that he meetsthe criteria of Independence as provided in Section 149 (6) of the Companies Act 2013.

 COMPANY'S POLICY ON DIRECTORS APPOINTMENT REMUNERATION ETC:

-The Nomination and remuneration committee of the Board is evolving a policy onappointment and remuneration and other matters as provided in section 178 (3) of thecompanies act 2013. any further appointment of executive Directors and his remunerationor appointment of an independent Director would be based on the policy that is being evolved.
+The Nomination and Remuneration Committee of the Board is evolving a policy onappointment and remuneration and other matters as provided in Section 178 (3) of theCompanies Act 2013.
+Any further appointment of executive Director and his remuneration orappointment of an Independent Director would be based on the policy that is being evolved.